Patricia Karg

-Patricia Karg (born December 7, 1961, in Innsbruck) is an Austrian sculptor and painter.
+Patricia Karg (born December 7, 1961) is an Austrian sculptor and painter.

 Life

 Patricia Karg is the daughter of master builder Ludwig Karg, from whom she learned a connection to craftsmanship, and his wife Gertraud.
 Patricia learned to sew from her grandmother, a needlework teacher who awakened her creativity.

 After compulsory school, Karg attended the technical school for wood and stone sculpture at the HTL Bau und Kunst Innsbruck from 1976 to 1980 and graduated in 1981 with the journeyman's examination.
 From 1980 to 1987 she studied sculpture at the Academy of Fine Arts and was a master student of Hans Ladner.
 She completed her studies with a diploma.
 She has been working as a freelance artist since 1987.

 Karg works with wood, stone, cast stone, cast bronze, iron and glass.
 She paints with acrylic, oil, watercolor and does graphic art.
 Her artistic motto is: "Through my work I want to edify and broaden people's minds.
 My works should be food for the soul."

 Patricia Karg lives with her daughters in Thaur in Tyrol.
 She designed her studio house, which she moved into in 1995, herself and had it realized by Innsbruck architect Wolfgang Martin Miess.